dispatchrabbi/half-day-security-guide/src/text.md

 When setting up 2FA, if you are given the choice between using an authenticator app or receiving text messages, we recommend using the authenticator app.[^authapp] If the service can only send text messages, that's fine too.
 The authenticator app strategy is slightly more secure, but not enough that we're going to make a big deal out of it.

   [^authapp]: Google also has a two-factor authentication system where, if you have an Android phone, it will pop up a screen on your phone asking if you're signing in.
 This only works for Google apps, but it's also a valid choice if you want to use it.
+Apple has a similar system that pops up a code on iOS devices and Macs when you sign into Apple services.

 When you set up 2FA, you'll be shown a QR code to scan into your authenticator app, and then asked to enter the code your app shows you to confirm that it's set up right.
 You'll also get a list of recovery codes to download.
 You won't be able to access your recovery codes again later, so keep them safe and in a place where you can get to them without needing to log into an account that might require a recovery code.
 Storing printed copies in a safe is another good option.